chrisnoonan98675/site/xl-deploy/concept/command-plugin.markdown

 ### Command

 A command encapsulates an operating system-specific command, as you would enter at the command prompt of a native operating system (OS) command shell.
-The OS command is captured in the command's `commandLine` property; for example, `echo hello >> /tmp/hello.txt`.
+The OS command is captured in the command's `commandLine` property; for example, `echo hello`.

-The command can also upload dependent artifacts to the target system and make them available to the `commandLine` with the use of a placeholder in the `${filename}` format; for example, `cat ${uploadedHello.txt} >> /tmp/hello.txt`.
+The command can also upload dependent artifacts to the target system and make them available to the `commandLine` with the use of a placeholder in the `${filename}` format; for example, `cat ${uploadedHello.txt}`.

 ### Undo command